 Non-commercial, non-aviation storage as an incidental use, provided that the Premises is primarily used for aviation purposes and such non-aviation storage does not materially displace or limit the aeronautical contents of the hangar;

-The non-commercial, self-servicing and preventive maintenance and servicing of Lessee’s aircraft, Lessee’s vehicles, and equipment, provided that motor vehicle or equipment maintenance shall occur only indoors; and
+The non-commercial, self-servicing and preventive maintenance and servicing of Lessee’s aircraft, Lessee’s vehicles, and equipment, provided that motor vehicle or equipment maintenance shall occur only indoors; and Recommending to change the wording here as sometime things have to happen outside of the hangar (Example: Running Engine, Testing Lights) .
+Need wording that keeps users compliant with the lease.
+“Of outdoor needs to be transient”…

 Short-term and temporary parking of motor vehicles owned or leased by Lessee or their invitees only in connection with the Permitted Use.